 The diatonic 7th chords in the key of C (with the seventh marked in blue)

-Instead of Dm7 and G7 the following funk segment features Dm9 and G9 chords.
+Instead of Dm7 and G7 the following funk chord segment features Dm9 and G9 chords.
 Although this changes the sound, the movement is still from the ii minor chord to the V chord, just with different chord voicings.
 The left hand plays the root and its octave, D and G.

 To add some action to the chord change, you can play a chromatic approach to the G in bar 2.
-Moving the G9 chord down a half step to Gb9 and than back up to G9 creates another interesting element to make the segment sound funkier, just as the two sixteenth note-attacks for the second G9 chord.
+Moving the G9 chord down a half step to Gb9 and than back up to G9 creates another interesting element to make the chord progression sound funkier, just as the two sixteenth note-attacks for the second G9 chord.